 Watching and Waiting

 Our house at the time was a 100-year-old colonial that had probably withstood more than five or ten such hurricanes (Casa Panadero, which you can see here).
 We felt very safe within Casa Panadero’s thick stone walls.
 Most of the windows were French-style doors that opened into the courtyard or into the garden, and most of them had wooden doors that closed over them to protect them from the elements.
 The ones without external protectors rattled a bit and leaked a lot, but even during the most powerful winds, did not break.
+We did learn, however, that with fragile windows it might be best to open them in a hurricane (if you can), rather than risk them being blown apart by the wind.
+Water and leaves are a lot easier to pick up than broken glass.

 The power went out shortly after we returned from our ill-advised adventure, and we lit up the candles.
 It was hard to relax, though, because hurricanes are incredibly noisy.
 Not only was there the sound of the wind, the rattling doors and the rain, but there was the high-pitched whining of the wires strung from various cell and radio towers near the house.
-There was also an old veleta (windmill) across the street that was whirring faster than it’s designer intended and throwing sparks in its frenzy.
+There was also an old veleta (windmill) across the street that was whirring faster than the designer intended and throwing sparks in its frenzy.
 (That veleta never did fall down, although it did lose most of its blades before the end.)
 The noise was deafening, the rain was intense, and we spent a lot of time plugging up leaks around the windows with our towels, trying to prevent the storm from coming in the house.
-Big mistake, but we didn’t know any better at the time.
+Silly mistake, but we didn’t know any better at the time.

 The hurricane raged on throughout the night and at about two in the morning, we had gotten used to the noise.
 Not only that, we were exhausted from the excitement and the leak-plugging and we finally fell asleep.
 It seemed incongruous at the time to fall asleep with such weather raging outside.
 But we didn’t seem to be in any danger, so we saw no reason to stay awake, and were grateful that we were able to get some needed rest.